 We can have Christmas in our hearts every day if we know Christ.

 What DOES Christmas mean to you?
-This was the poem I shared as a 17 year old girl.
+This was the poem I shared as a 17-year-old girl.

 I’ve often pondered the thought

-What does Christmas meant to me?
+What does Christmas mean to me?